datdarylngo/cursor_testing/dinosaur_game/README.md

 # Dinosaur Game

-A simple yet addictive dinosaur running game inspired by Chrome's offline T-Rex game.
-Jump over obstacles and try to achieve the highest score!
+A simple dinosaur running game where you jump over obstacles to achieve the highest score possible.

-## 🎮 Game Features

-- Simple one-button gameplay
-- Progressive difficulty
-- Score tracking
+## How to Play

+### Controls
+- **SPACE**: Jump/Start Game
-- Start menu and game over screen
+- **R**: Restart after game over
-- Restart functionality

-## 🚀 Getting Started

-### Prerequisites

-- Python 3.7 or higher
-- pip (Python package installer)
+- **ESC**: Return to menu/Quit game

-### Installation
+### Gameplay

-1. Clone the repository or download the source code:
+1. Press SPACE at the start menu to begin
+2. Jump over obstacles using SPACE
+3. Score increases with each obstacle passed
+4. Game ends if you hit an obstacle
+5. Press R to restart or ESC to return to menu

+## Running the Game

+1. Install dependencies: